chrisanthropic/slim-pickins-jekyll-theme/_posts/2019-04-04-March-2019-Extractions.md

+---
+layout: post
-# Extracting DNA from the first 8 of the March 2019 Sampling
+title: Extracting DNA from the first 8 of the March 2019 Sampling
+tags: Extraction
+---

 Using Qiagen DNeasy Blood & Tissue kit and modifications from modifications from [Renshaw et. al]()